espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 is_draft: false
 ---

-> Mwana ya moto ata omelisi ye libele na butu, na tongo tango akolamuka akotuna wapi baboti baye.
+> Mwana ya moto ata omelisi ye libele na butu, na tongo tango akolamuka akotuna wapi baboti baye. _Congolese Proverb Excerpt from Grace a toi Germain Song by JB Mpiana_

 > Someone else's child, even if you breastfeed him at night, in the morning he will wake up and ask where his parents are.